Alvi-N64/pokeruby/README.md

 # Pokémon Ruby and Sapphire

-This is an Indonesian translation of Pokémon Rruby and Sapphire based on the pret decompilation.
+This is an Indonesian translation of Pokémon Ruby and Sapphire based on the pret decompilation.

+Kalau judulnya ikut diterjemahkan jadi
+Pokémon Rubi & Pokémon Safir.

 # Rencana